 - Of a goat who had intercourse with a woman

 You get the idea.

-I came across the above section as a result of some research I was recently carrying out on Irish wolves and, to my great amusement, discovered numerous bloggers have used this section to argue their belief that there’s always been werewolves in Ireland.
+I came across the above section as a result of some research I was carrying out on Irish wolves for one of my books (Liath Luachra: The Swallowed) and, to my great amusement, discovered numerous bloggers have used this section to argue their belief that there have always been werewolves in Ireland.

-On the bright side of course, we should probably thank our lucky stars they didn’t quote Mein Kampf.
+On the bright side of course, we should probably thank our lucky stars they weren’t quoting Mein Kampf.